 How to Study with Your Group?

-Third, assign a group leader who will run the meetings.
-Someone should keep an eye on the clock and ensure the conversation is not drifting away.
-Sometimes you have to agree to disagree and move to the next topic.
+Third, appoint a group leader who will facilitate the study sessions.
+Someone should keep track of time and ensure that the discussion stays on track.
+Sometimes, you may need to agree to disagree and move on to the next topic.